Vatsal-S-Patel/Bloggy/README.md

+# Bloggy
-# Bloggy - Blog Application
+A Blog Application